meows/racket/docs/angle-1.md

 `0` meaning the start of my records.
 The `meters` column represents the readings on my distance device, with `0` meaning the car was zero meters away from me.

-Therefore, at 5 seconds the car was 15 meters away.

 seconds | meters | ratio
 ------- | ------ | --------------
 0       | 0      | undefined